-Every 10 minutes (at "xx:x9:15", the clock will do "Anti-Cathode Poisoning", which will cycle all the digits for about 15 seconds.
+Every 10 minutes (at 15 seconds into the 9th minute), the clock will do "Anti-Cathode Poisoning", which will cycle all the digits for about 10 seconds.

 This is not an error!
 It is important to keep the tubes healthy in the long term.